London Jenkins: Early life

 Jenkins grew up in Jacksonville, Florida.
 She played flag football with boys at the YMCA when she was seven or eight but did not have the opportunity to play organized flag football at the time.
 She instead played basketball and averaged 20.1 points per game as a junior at Fleming Island High School, earning college scholarship offers.
 After being recruited by quarterback Mykayla Maddox, she joined the Fleming Island flag football team as a junior and caught 18 touchdowns for the Class 2A state runners-up in 2023.
-As a senior, she was named the The Florida Times-Union and All-News4JAX Player of the Year after displaying her ability on both sides of the ball with 5 touchdown catches, 5 touchdown passes, 22 touchdowns rushing, and 14 interceptions.
+As a senior, she was named The Florida Times-Union and All-News4JAX Player of the Year after displaying her ability on both sides of the ball with 5 touchdown catches, 5 touchdown passes, 22 touchdowns rushing, and 14 interceptions.
 Upon her high school graduation, the Times-Union described Jenkins as "one of the faces of flag football in Florida and beyond".

 She enrolled in Florida Gateway College to play for their NJCAA flag football program.
 She helped lead the Timberwolves to their third consecutive NJCAA national title as a freshman in 2025, returning three interceptions for touchdowns in the 68–13 win over Daytona State.